argoproj/argo-workflows/docs/async-pattern.md

     suspend: {}
 ```

-In this case the `job-cmd` parameter can be a command that makes an HTTP call via curl to an endpoint that returns a job UUID.
+In this case the `cmd` parameter can be a command that makes an HTTP call via curl to an endpoint that returns a job UUID.
 More sophisticated submission and parsing of submission output could be done with something like a Python script step.

 On job completion the external job would need to call either resume if successful: